 Visit the SIS course page for the full description: https://sis.uit.tufts.edu/psp/paprd/EMPLOYEE/EMPL/h/?tab=TFP_CLASS_SEARCH#search_results/term/2212/career/ALL/subject/BIO/course/0263/attr/keyword/instructor

-Four, one-semester BRII fellowships will provide RA support to Ph.D. students during the 2021-2022 academic year.
-Students on these RA-ships will conduct integrative research projects on biological resilience, participate in monthly meetings with other BRII fellows throughout the 2021-2022 academic year, and contribute to writing an essay about their experiences doing cross-disciplinary work within Biology.
-Fellows should identify two sponsors for their project; one is probably their Ph.D. advisor and the other from a different subdiscipline within biology).
+In Fall 2021 and Spring 2022, we offered four, one-semester BRII fellowships to provide RA support to Ph.D. students during the ’21-’22 academic year.
+Students on these RA-ships conducted integrative research projects on biological resilience, attended and participated in monthly meetings with other BRII fellows throughout the year, and contributed to writing an essay about their experiences doing cross-disciplinary work within Biology.
+Fellows were asked to identify two sponsors for their project: one (most commonly) their Ph.D. advisor and the other from a different subdiscipline within biology.

-As a guide to “integrative research”, projects will span topics covered by two NSF clusters (subcategories in the following list).
-Priority may be given to projects that span multiple NSF Divisions within Biology.
-For reference, these are:
+As a guide to “integrative research”, BRII Fellowship projects spanned topics covered by two NSF clusters.
+Top-priority projects were those that spanned multiple NSF Divisions within Biology.